-Week 11 - Nov 23 WHO TO CONTACT IF YOU HAVE A CONCERN ABOUT A CHILD If you are worried about a child's safety, please do not hesitate to contact the Designated Safeguarding Lead or Deputies straightaway.
-Bedford Borough Integrated Front Door (children's social services) 01234 718700 Out of hours - 0300 3008123 If a child is in immediate danger, call the Police on 999 Meet the Designated Safeguarding Team:

-The Safeguarding Team oversee and coordinate all aspects of the school's work to ensure that children are kept safe.
-Designated Safeguarding Lead Head of Year Nine: Mr Will Atkinson atkinsonw@goldington.beds.sch.uk Deputy Designated Safeguarding Lead Head of Year Seven: Mrs Anthea Jones jonesa@goldington.beds.sch.uk School Safeguarding Governor: Mrs Kate Reynier reynierk@goldington.beds.sch.uk Special Educational Needs Coordinator: Mr Sailesh Roopnarain roopnarains@goldington.beds.sch.uk Head of Year Eight: Mr Michael Lincoln lincolnm@goldington.beds.sch.uk Head of Year Ten: Mr James Pinkney pinkneyj@goldington.beds.sch.uk Head of Year Eleven: Mr Liam Hall halll@goldington.beds.sch.uk All can be contacted via the school office or on 01234 261516 For a copy of our school's Child Protection Policy, please visit the Safeguarding page on our school website Dear Parents/Carers, $\boldsymbol{\omega}$ Welcome to the eleventh edition of the newsletter from the Goldington Academy Safeguarding Team.
+Week 20 - February 25 WHO TO CONTACT IF YOU HAVE A CONCERN ABOUT A CHILD If you are worried about a child's safety, please do not hesitate to contact the Designated Safeguarding Lead or Deputies straightaway.
+Bedford Borough Integrated Front Door (children's social services) 01234 718700 Out of hours - 0300 3008123 If a child is in immediate danger, call the Police Meet the Designated Safeguarding Team: The Safeguarding Team oversee and coordinate all aspects of the school's work to ensure that children are kept safe safeguarding@goldington.beds.sch.uk Designated Safeguarding Lead Mr Will Atkinson atkinsonw@goldington.beds.sch.uk Deputy Designated Safeguarding Lead Head of Year Seven: Mrs Anthea Jones jonesa@goldington.beds.sch.uk School Safeguarding Governor: Mrs Kate Reynier reynierk@goldington.beds.sch.uk Special Educational Needs &/or Disabilities Coordinator: Mr Sailesh Roopnarain roopnarains@goldington.beds.sch.uk Head of Year Eight: Mrs Louise McCarthy-Gardner mccarthy-gardnerl@goldington.beds.sch.uk Head of Year Nine:

+Mr Michael Lincoln lincolnm@goldington.beds.sch.uk

+Head of Year Ten:

+Mr Liam Hall

+halll@goldington.beds.sch.uk

+Head of Year Eleven:

+Mr James Pinkney pinkneyj@goldington.beds.sch.uk

+All can be contacted via the school office on 01234 261516

+For a copy of our school's Child Protection Policy, please visit the Safeguarding page on our school website

+Dear Parents/Carers

+Welcome to the twentieth edition of the safeguarding newsletter from the Goldington Academy safeguarding team.
 Our aim is to bring you all the latest, relevant help and advice on issues that we feel will be of importance to you.

-In this issue, the main focus is on the social networking app called Discord and on Social Media Influencers.
-E-safety is a prominent topic in our Computing curriculum and we regularly talk to pupils about the risks they face in the online world.
+In this issue, the main focus is on 'Discord' and Social Media Influencers.
+We teach students the importance of online safety through our computing curriculum and through our wider assembly programme with visiting speakers e.g. Bedfordshire Police.

 Safeguarding children is everybody's responsibility.
 If you have concerns about the safety or welfare of any child, please do not hesitate to speak to a member of staff.

 We hope that you will find the information in this newsletter useful.
 Please do not hesitate to contact us if you require any further information or support with any of the topics raised.

+Yours sincerely

+Mr W Atkinson

+Assistant Headteacher

-Yours sincerely, Mr W Atkinson Assistant Headteacher Designated Safeguarding Lead Discord What is Discord?
+Designated Safeguarding Lead

+Discord

+What is 'Discord'?